San Francisco New Year’s Eve Fireworks at Midnight (2023/2024)

 Arrive by 11:30 pm and head south of the Ferry Building along the Embarcadero for the best view.
-Fireworks kick of right at the stroke of midnight.
+Fireworks kick off right at the stroke of midnight.

-The fireworks will launch from barges located 1,000 feet out in the bay just south of the Ferry Building near Pier 14 (Mission Street and The Embarcadero), so the best viewing spots will be south of Sinbad’s Restaurant along the Embarcadero between Mission and Folsom Street.
+The fireworks typically launch from barges located 1,000 feet out in the bay, just south of the Ferry Building near Pier 14 (Mission Street and The Embarcadero), so the best viewing spots will be south of the Ferry Building along the Embarcadero between Mission and Folsom Street.

 About the Fireworks Show: